Terms of Service

 7.2.
 Liquidity Orchestrator and External Risks.
 The Protocol routes trades through external decentralized exchanges (DEXs) and liquidity sources.

-• Informational Only: All data displayed on the App (e.g., APYs, projected returns, historical performance) is for informational purposes only.
+- Informational Only: All data displayed on the App (e.g., APYs, projected returns, historical performance, Sharpe ratios, TVL, and backtested metrics) is for informational purposes only.
 Past performance is not indicative of future results.
-The Protocol does not guarantee the accuracy of any third-party data.
+The Protocol does not guarantee the accuracy of any third-party or indexed data.

 7.4.
 Emergency Powers (Guardian Role).
-You acknowledge that the Guardian and Admin retain the right to execute emergency functions, including pauseAll, which may temporarily freeze all deposits, redemptions, and interactions with the Vaults.
-You agree that: (a) These powers are intended to protect the Protocol from hacks or extreme volatility; (b) The Protocol is not liable for any loss of value or "opportunity cost" incurred while the Services are paused; and (c) You have no right to force a resumption of services during an emergency state.
+You acknowledge that the Guardian may execute emergency functions, including pauseAll, which may temporarily freeze deposits, redemptions, and interactions with the Vaults in response to security incidents, broken protocol invariants, or anomalous onchain states.
+Non-emergency operational parameters (including batch sizing and protocol configuration) are governed by the Admin as described in Section 18.6, not by the Guardian.
+You agree that: (a) Guardian pause powers are intended to protect users from acute security or integrity failures; (b) The Protocol is not liablefor any loss of value or "opportunity cost" incurred while the Services are paused; and (c) You have no right to force a resumption of services during an emergency state.

 8. INTELLECTUAL PROPERTY AND LICENSES